TiffanyYong/course-notes/README.md

 # course-notes
-Assorted LaTeX-ed notes for ECON, MATH and COMP classes at McGill University
+Assorted TeX-ed notes for ECON, MATH and COMP classes at McGill University

 **Lecture notes:**